How Much Does a Kitchen Remodel Cost?

 - Plan for contingencies.
 If you’re opening up the walls, there’s always a potential that you’ll find something that unexpectedly needs repair or replacement.
 Discuss those possibilities with your contractor and include them in the budget—as much as $3,000 to $5,000.

-Questions to Ask Contractors About a Kitchen Remodel
+Questions to Ask About Kitchen Remodeling

 - Are you licensed and insured?
 Do you have liability insurance?